20 Open-Source Machine Learning Datasets

 ImageNet

-The CIFAR datasets are small image datasets that are commonly used for computer vision research.
+The CIFAR datasets are small machine learning image datasets commonly used in computer vision research.
 The CIFAR-10 dataset contains 10 classes of images, while the CIFAR-100 dataset contains 100 classes of images.
 These datasets are perfect for training and testing image classification models.

 Coco Dataset